A Notary Public (sometimes called a notary or a public notary) in New

 where the Ministry of Foreign Affairs and Trade provide a further Certificate confirming the status

-be required.
-We can also assist with those further steps if required.
+advise you on what will be required.
+I can also assist with those further steps if required.